You learned several options strategies in the options unit.

 Answer = $700 capital gain

-The writer sells a put, and it subsequently goes “out of the money” (no intrinsic value).
-Puts expire if the stock’s market price is above the strike price at expiration.
-The investor received $700 for the option and wasn’t assigned (exercised).
-Therefore, they realize a capital gain of $700.
+The writer sold a put, and it expires out of the money (no intrinsic value).
+Puts expire worthless if the stock’s market price is above the strike price at expiration.
+The investor keeps the $700 premium and is not assigned, so they realize a $700 capital gain.

-Before an exercise or expiration, an options investor can trade (close out) of the position.
-From a tax perspective, investors realize capital gains or losses equal to a contract’s overall gain or loss.
-Let’s take a look at an example:
+Before exercise or expiration, an options investor can trade out of the position (close it out).
+From a tax perspective, the investor realizes a capital gain or loss equal to the contract’s overall gain or loss.

 An investor goes long 1 XYZ Dec 35 put at $5 when XYZ’s market price is $36.
 XYZ’s market price falls to $32, and the investor closes the contract at intrinsic value.
 What is the tax consequence?